 I tried Sticky Toffee Pudding a few years ago and I loved it.
 Recently I thought I should bake it again and only this is how I realized I never shared my recipe on the blog.

 Sticky Toffee Pudding was invented in the 1970s by Francis Coulson at Sharrow Bay, an restaurant in Cumbria.
-I had no idea when I went to Ullswater and Aira Force Waterfall (my post about it), in a holiday last year, that I was so close to the birthplace of the Sticky Toffee Pudding.
+I had no idea when I went to Ullswater and Aira Force Waterfall, in a holiday last year, that I was so close to the birthplace of the Sticky Toffee Pudding.
 This means another trip to Cumbria is on the list for next year.

 On their website, Sharrow Bay mentions figs instead of dates.
 I will try it with figs too in the name of culinary research and is just a way to enjoy more yummy desserts.

 As you know, if you are familiar with the pudding, Sticky Toffee should be served with ice cream.
 I prefer salted caramel and my husband prefers vanilla, so I bought both of them.
 The pud goes great with any of them.

 Sticky Toffee Pudding.
 Ingredients for the pudding